-The DW&LCT Pen Stock (Sluice Gate) Team is made up of Wardens and Assistant Wardens, who later in 2017 will become responsible for ensuring that the leat system is working correctly as it flows through the town.
+The DW&LCT Volunteer Pen Stock (Sluice Gate) Team is made up of Wardens, who are responsible for ensuring that the leat system is working correctly as it flows through the town.
 The sluices at Weirhead need to be free from debris obstruction and be properly set to allow the correct amount of water into the leat.
 The leat itself needs to be free of obstructions, litter etc.

-Pen Stock Wardens will each have a Pen Stock key and will be responsible for ensuring that the sluices and leat are inspected daily to check that everything is in order.
-In situations of high or low water additional inspections may be required and in some extreme conditions these inspections may be during the night, or require a team to be in attendance for several hours at a time.
-An inspection team would normally consist of a Warden and an Assistant Warden.
-Inspections are generally done by one of the team (unless they are done at night or in arduous conditions), but any work in the leat or at the pen stocks will always done with both team members present, for health and safety reasons.
+Pen Stock Wardens each have a Pen Stock key and are responsible for ensuring that the sluices and leat are inspected daily to check that everything is in order.
+Inspections are generally done by one person, but any work in the leat or at the pen stocks will always done with two people present, for health and safety reasons.

-Wardens and Assistant Wardens have an immense amount of local knowledge about the leat and how it works, many of them having lived beside it for years.
-In addition each Warden will, before they take up their duties, have been certified as having received 10 hours formal training from West Somerset Council, whose staff currently carry out these duties.
+Wardens have an immense amount of local knowledge about the leat and how it works, many of them having lived beside it for years.
+In addition each Warden will, before they take up their duties, have been certified as having received the proper training from the Environment Agency.

 Although the leat was built purely as a source of power, it has over the years, become a wildlife resource in its own right.
-We regularly see ducks, kingfishers, salmon, trout, eels, various small fish …. and some even claim to have seen an otter in the lower part of the leat.
+We regularly see ducks, kingfishers, salmon, trout, eels, various small fish …. and most recently otters.

 If you would like to get involved please contact Philip Hull (our Operations Lead Trustee): firstname.lastname@example.org.